RiveroDeveloper/audio-based-cv-generator/README.md

 ## 📝 Important Notes

-- **Only works in Chrome**: Application is optimized for Chrome due to audio and PDF generation APIs
 - **Requires internet**: Needs connection for Supabase and AI APIs
 - **Microphone permissions**: Browser will ask for microphone permissions